 A significant number of cases of

-Alcohol consumption may lead to pancreatic cancer.
+Alcohol consumption may lead to pancreatic disorder, including cancer.
 If you

 , you should try to cut down on the amount of alcohol you drink, preferably stopping all together.
 Contact you doctor and consider joining a support group, like AA.

 not only increases your risk of pancreatic cancer, but may also reduce your chance of survival if you are ever diagnosed with this condition.

 Talk to a registered dietitian about proper dieting and

 regular exercise to lose weight.
 If these methods are not working, contact your doctor to discuss other options, including

 It is well known that your chance of developing pancreatic cancer is increased if you have

 diabetes.
 If you have a family history of diabetes or have other risk factors, such as being overweight, you should get regular blood sugar testing to detect

 prediabetes.
 To prevent the condition from developing, you should control your weight with proper diet and exercise.
 Your doctor might consider using an antidiabetes drug if other options fail.

 You have a higher-than-normal risk of developing pancreatic cancer if you work in the petroleum and dry-cleaning industries, or if your job entails the use of pesticides and dyes.
 If you must work in these industries, research how to best protect yourself from exposure to chemicals.
 Check with the